 Yamaha is renowned for offering quality instruments for over half a century.
 This guitar delivers nice craftsmanship as well as affordability, in an instrument that sounds as good as it plays.

-This guitar was comfortable for us to play and will serve beginners well.
-One of our favorite features was the rosewood fingerboard, which gave us a nice response when we played fingerstyle as well as with several strumming patterns with a pick.
+We found this guitar comfortable to play and we think it will serve beginners well.
+One of our favorite features was the rosewood fingerboard, which gave us a nice response when we played fingerstyle, as well as with several strumming patterns using a pick.

 Yamaha also included a piezo pickup system, so you can plug it into an amp or PA system.
-We tried it via our Roland JC-120, and got a good representation of the forward acoustic tone on this guitar.
-This system comes with a 3-band EQ and an onboard tuner, making it very convenient for coffee shop gigs or jam sessions.
+We tried it via our Roland JC-120 and got a good representation of the forward acoustic tone on this guitar.
+This system comes with a 3-band EQ and onboard tuner, making it very convenient for coffee-shop gigs or jam sessions.

-This guitar is a good choice for beginners and students alike, not only because of its price but also Yamaha’s Player Port app.
-This amp can be installed on iOS and Android devices and gives you a variety of tips, tricks, advice, videos, etc. It is specifically designed for those that are starting out on the instrument and includes a built-in tuner.
+This guitar is a good choice for beginners and students alike, due to its affordable price and because of Yamaha’s Player Port app.
+This app can be installed on iOS and Android devices, providing a variety of tips, tricks, advice, videos, etc. It is specifically designed for those who are starting out on the instrument and it includes a built-in tuner.

-In short, a good guitar for folks that are just starting out, with the quality we’ve come to expect from Yamaha.
+In short, a good guitar for folks who are just starting out, with the quality we’ve come to expect from Yamaha.

-Verdict: The Yamaha APX600 Thin-line Cutaway features a spruce top for nice resonance and a comfortable body with a slick overall look.
-This guitar is a nice choice for beginners, as it produces a good tone, and comes with built-in electronics and Yamaha’s Player Port app where you can register your instrument and have access to plenty of resources for learning.
+Verdict: The Yamaha APX600 Thinline Cutaway features a spruce top for nice resonance and a comfortable body with a slick overall look.
+This guitar is a nice choice for beginners, as it produces a good tone and comes with built-in electronics and Yamaha’s Player Port app where you can register your instrument and find plenty of resources for learning.

-A thin neck guitar usually features a nut width of less than 1.9”.
-Many players opt for these slim necks as they can greatly ease playability to the point of making complicated or fast parts more manageable.
+A thin-neck guitar usually features a nut width of less than 1.9”.
+Many players opt for these slim necks because they can greatly ease playability, making complicated or fast parts more manageable.

-Below are a few guidelines on what to look for when considering a thin line guitar for purchase.
+Below are some guidelines on what to look for when considering a thin-line guitar for purchase.

-These two are paramount considerations for any guitar, and thin necks are no exception.
+These are paramount considerations for any guitar, and thin necks are no exception.
 The type of wood used is largely responsible for the kind of sound and projection that your guitar features.
-For instance, guitars that feature the common combination of spruce on the top and mahogany on the back and sides tend to offer great resonance and a nice volume.
+For instance, guitars with the common combination of spruce on the top and mahogany on the back and sides tend to offer great resonance and a nice volume.

 Body Type